 - Double click to select Click on an atom to select it.
 When you double click on an atom that belongs to a residue in a protein or in a nucleic acid chain, the entire residue will be selected.
 For small molecules, the entire molecule will be selected.
 The atom selection can then be converted to an atom group as described above. - Adding atoms to a selection Holding down Ctrl while picking atoms, will pile up the atoms in the selection.
 All atoms in a molecule or category from the Project Tree, can be added to the "Current" selection by choosing "Add to Current Selection" in the context menu.
 Similarly, whole molecules can be removed from the current selection via the context menu.
 The atom selection can then be converted to an atom group as described above. - Spherical selection Hold down the shift-key, click on an atom and drag the mouse away from the atom.
 Then a sphere centered on the atom will appear, and all visible atoms inside the sphere will be selected.
 The status bar (lower right corner) will show the radius of the sphere.
-The current atom selection can then be converted to an atom group as described above. - Show Sequence Another option is to select protein or nucleic acid entries in the Project Tree, and click the 'Show Sequence' button found below the Project Tree.
-A split-view will appear with a sequence list editor for each of the sequence data types (Protein, DNA, RNA)
+The current atom selection can then be converted to an atom group as described above. - Show Sequence Another option is to select protein or nucleic acid entries in the Project Tree, and click the "Show Sequence" button found below the Project Tree (section 10.4.1).
+A split-view will appear with a sequence editor for each of the sequence data types (Protein, DNA, RNA) (figure 10.5).

-(figure 10.5).
 If you go to the protein (or nucleic acid) sequence that was opened with the "Show Sequence" button and select a region in the sequence, the selected residues will show up as the "Current" selection in the 3D view and the Project Tree view.
 The atom selection can then be converted to an atom group as described above.
-Notice that the link between the 3D view and the sequence editor is lost if either window is closed, or if the sequences are modified.
+Notice that the link between the 3D view and the sequence editor is lost if either window is closed, or if the sequences are modified. - Align to Existing Sequence If a single protein chain is selected, the "Align to Existing Sequence" button can be clicked (section 10.4.2).
+This links the protein sequence with a sequence or sequence alignment found in the Navigation Area.
+A split-view appears with a sequence alignment where the sequence of the selected protein chain is linked to the 3D structure, and atom groups can be created as for the "Show Sequence" option.

-- Atom group with nearby atoms When just one molecule is selected in the Project Tree, the context menu on the molecule entry contains an option to create an atom group comprising molecules and residues within 5 i¿ 1⁄2 of the selected molecule (Create Nearby Atoms Group).
+- Atom group with nearby atoms When just one molecule is selected in the Project Tree, the context menu on the molecule entry contains an option to create an atom group comprising molecules and residues within 5 Å of the selected molecule (Create Nearby Atoms Group).
 This will create an entry in the Atom groups category.
 A 'Nearby Atoms Group' can also be created from binding pocket entries (binding pockets can only be created in CLC Drug Discovery Workbench). - Atom group with interacting binding site atoms If a Binding Site Setup is present in the Project Tree, the context menu on ligands and docking results has a 'Binding Site Interactions' menu.
-Here, the 'Create Interacting Atoms Group' will create an atom group containing molecules and residues included in the Binding Site Setup, and within 5 $\ddot{i}\dot{c}{2}^{1}$ of the selected molecule.
+Here, the 'Create Interacting Atoms Group' will create an atom group containing molecules and residues included in the Binding Site Setup, and within 5 Å of the selected molecule.
 A Binding Site Setup can only be created using the CLC Drug Discovery Workbench.